open-quantum-safe/www/liboqs/security.md

 ## Notification

-When we are planning an update that fixes a high severity security issue, we will post an update on our website openquantumsafe.org indicating a planned release date and will notify those who have requested to be added to our notification list (email security@openquantumsafe.org to be added to this list).
+When we are planning an update that fixes a high severity security issue, we will post an update on our website openquantumsafe.org indicating a planned release date and will notify those who have requested to be added to our notification list (oqs-security-annnounce@lists.pqca.org); [click here to sign up for the security notification list](https://lists.pqca.org/g/oqs-security-announce/).